 Five objectives for the BC Sablefish fishery have been iteratively developed via consultation with fishery managers, scientists, and Sablefish fishery stakeholders.
 These objectives are used to guide the choice of MP during the evaluation stage of the MSE.
-Once an MP is selected based on simulated performance relative to these objectives, it is applied annually until the next round of MP evaluation.
-Objectives 1-3 embed fishery reference points based on maximum sustainable yield (MSY), including a limit reference point (LRP), an upper stock reference (USR) and a target reference point (TRP) consistent with the DFO PA Policy (DFO 2009).
-Objectives 4-5 are socioeconomic objectives related to legal-sized Sablefish (\geq 55 cm fork length) catch levels.
+Objectives 1-3 embed fishery reference points based on maximum sustainable yield (MSY), including a limit reference point (LRP), an upper stock reference (USR) and a target reference point (TRP) consistent with the DFO PA Policy requirements (DFO 2009).
+Objectives 4-5 are socio-economic objectives related to legal-sized Sablefish (\geq 55 cm fork length) catch levels.

-The five objectives used to evaluate MP performance are:
+The five objectives used to evaluate MP performance in 2022 (DFO 2023) were:

-- 1. Avoid LRP: Maintain female spawning stock biomass above the limit reference point of LRP = $0.4B{MSY}$ in 95% of years measured over two Sablefish generations (36 years), where B{MSY} is the female spawning biomass at maximum sustainable yield (MSY) for each operating model; - 2.
-Avoid stock decline when below USR at the beginning of the projection period: When female spawning stock biomass is between $0.4B{MSY}$ and $0.8B{MSY}$ at the start of projections, limit the probability of decline over the next 10 years from very low (5%) at $0.4B{MSY}$ to moderate (50%) at $0.8B{MSY}$.
+1. Avoid LRP: Maintain female spawning stock biomass above the limit reference point of LRP = $0.4B{MSY}$ in 95% of years measured over two Sablefish generations (36 years), where B{MSY} is the female spawning biomass at maximum sustainable yield (MSY) for each operating model;

+- 2. Avoid stock decline when below USR at the beginning of the projection period: When female spawning stock biomass is between $0.4B{MSY}$ and $0.8B{MSY}$ at the start of projections, limit the probability of decline over the next 10 years from very low (5%) at $0.4B{MSY}$ to moderate (50%) at $0.8B{MSY}$.
 At intermediate stock status levels, define the tolerance for decline by linearly interpolating between the extremes; - 3.
 Achieve target biomass: Maintain the 2052 female spawning stock biomass above the target reference point with a 50% probability, where the target reference point is (a) $B{TRP} = B{MSY}$ when $B \ge 0.8B{MSY}$, or (b) $B{TRP} = 0.8B{MSY}$ when $B < 0.8B{MSY}$ (see below description of how the year 2052 was selected); - 4.
 Avoid economically unviable catch: Maximize the probability that annual legal-sized catch levels remain above 1,992 tonnes, measured over two Sablefish generations; and - 5.
 Maximize legal-size catch: Maximize annual legal-sized catch over 10 years, subject to Objectives 1-4 being met.

-The objectives are measurable; each objective has an associated performance statistic calculated during simulation testing that quantifies the degree to which an objective is satisfied (Cox et al. 2019a; DFO 2020).
+The objectives are measurable: each objective has an associated performance statistic calculated during simulation testing that quantifies the degree to which an objective is satisfied (Cox et al. 2019a; DFO 2020).
+Performance metrics are calculated for each simulation replicate, and the expected performance for a management procedure is summarized by the mean (or median) of 100 replicates of each simulation.
 Spawning stock biomass for objectives 1-3 is quantified as female-only spawning stock biomass, as is a common practice in stock assessment.

 Conservation objectives (i.e., Objectives 1 and 2) directly reflect the DFO PA Policy.
 Objective 1 ("Avoid LRP") aims to avoid undesirable biological outcomes by constraining the choice of an MP to those that avoid breaching the LRP with high probability.
 Objective 2 ("Avoid stock decline when below the USR") is a literal interpretation of the DFO PA Policy, specifying a linear reduction in tolerance for further stock decline from moderate (risk neutral) probability (50%) at $0.8B{MSY}$ to very low probability (5%) at $0.4B{MSY}$.
 Those MPs that do not show simulation performance consistent with the constraints imposed by Objectives 1-2 are rejected from consideration.
-Objective 2 also addresses the PA Policy intent to introduce corrective management action well in advance of reaching the LRP and provides a pre-specified foundation for a rebuilding plan should the stock decline to an undesirable level.
+Objective 2 also addresses the PA Policy intent to introduce corrective management action well in advance of reaching the LRP and provides a pre-specified foundation for a rebuilding plan should the stock decline towards an undesirable level.